-If you have patients who have chronic infections that seem to get better with antibiotics but they always come back, biofilms might be at the root of the problem.
+If you have patients with infections that seem to get better with treatment, but then relapse, biofilms might be at the root of the problem.

 Biofilms are made up of bacteria that attach to surfaces and then begin to collect into large masses.
 Biofilms are protected by a coating of polysaccharides, DNA, and proteins.
 This slime-like mass of bacteria manages to undergo changes that allow it to evade the immune system.
 Biofilms are largely resistant to antibiotics.
 In fact, their tolerance is as much as 1,000 times stronger than normal bacteria.